CoffeeChaton/vscode-autohotkey/note/README.md

     },
     ```

-Otherwise, the word Join should be followed immediately by as many as `15` characters.
+the word `Join` should be followed immediately by as many as `15` characters.

 ![diag121](./img/diag121.png)